sunjun-group/Ziyuan/README.md

 6. Configuration for ilpsolver:
     Following the instruction in /etc/libs/javailp/javailp-native/readme.txt.
 7. Run the application:
+    - in Eclipse, go to Run/Run Configurations, under Maven Build, there are many maven build configuration for project, run flowing launchs: sav build then,  parent build skip test.
 	- run tzuyu.core.main.TzuyuCoreDemoTest.testStudentEvaluate2()
 	- if everything is setup properly, we should get learning result in the console view.